MvvmCross/MvvmCross/docs/_documentation/tutorial/a-note-about-views-and-viewmodels.md

 ---
+layout: documentation
-title: "A note about Views and ViewModels"
+title: A note about Views and ViewModels
-excerpt: ""
+category: Tutorials
 ---
 This tutorial used MvvmCross's support for naming conventions to associate the View with the ViewModel.
 With a view named `TipView`, MvvmCross can locate it's ViewModel as long as it's named `TipViewModel`.
 The base classes we used for views (e.g. `MvxViewController`) have `MvxViewModel` properties named `ViewModel`.